 Emburse Assurance Overview for Emburse Professional

 Emburse Assurance helps your organization identify potential compliance issues and higher-risk expenses earlier in the expense lifecycle.
-Depending on how your organization has configured it, Emburse Assurance for Emburse Professional can provide:
+Depending on your configuration, Emburse Assurance for Emburse Professional can provide:

 • Proactive alerts while users capture receipts in the mobile app